4 Ways to Get a Good Haircut for Free or Cheap

 The supervisor will stop by your chair at various points throughout the process.
 At the end, they’ll inspect your hair, re-measuring the length and checking the stylist’s work.
 They may trim up a few loose ends or share pointers with the stylist for nailing a certain technique they’ve discussed in class.

-When you’re all done, you’ll have a salon-quality haircut for just a couple bucks.
+When you’re all done, you’ll have a salon-quality haircut for under $20.
 If you were impressed with your student, don’t forget to tip.

 2. Get Your Hair Trimmed During Happy Hour